hiili/WindowsTorch/README.md

 This repository contains Windows binary builds of the [Torch](http://torch.ch/) machine learning framework.

-See the project branches for different build configurations: 32-bit vs. 64-bit, different LuaJIT versions, ..
+Use the project branches to choose a 64-bit or a 32-bit version.

-The git logs contain all build commands and repository versions that were used.
-The build process is mostly based on this: https://github.com/torch/torch7/wiki/Windows#using-visual-studio-manually
+For more information, see https://github.com/torch/torch7/wiki/Windows and https://github.com/torch/torch7/pull/287.
+The process for producing these builds is documented here: https://github.com/torch/torch7/wiki/Windows#using-visual-studio-manually.
+The [git logs](https://github.com/hiili/WindowsTorch/commits/) contain the actual build commands and repository versions that were used.

 ## Preinstalled packages